 Office 365 account

-Microsoft currently only supports authorization for business accounts.
+Current Microsoft protocol only supports authorization for business accounts.

 If you are opting to use your Office 365 account, click Give access to your Office 365 account.